The experience must:

 The applicant is responsible for:

-- Pages 1 and 2 of the experience affidavit must be complete and contain your signature and date before submitting to your verifying CPA.
+- Pages 1 and 2 of the experience affidavit must be completed, signed, and dated by you before submitting to your verifying CPA.

-- Your resume or summary of key job responsibilities must include:
+- Including in your resume or summary of key job responsibilities:

 - Your name